Is Community College Better Than University?

 A key factor that more students should be made aware of when it comes to community college is the overall cost.
-In the real world, the university you attend by it is not everything.
+In the real world, the university you attend is not everything.
 Your ability to excel in your chosen particular field, while you manage your post college finances including student debt, also play decisive roles in your ability to prosper in the real world.

-What’s better community college or university?
+What’s better, community college or university?

 The main difference between university and college is that a university also offers post- graduate programs leading towards masters or doctoral degrees.
-Universities are generally larger in enrollment and physical campus than colleges and offer a wider range of advanced courses.
+They are generally larger in enrollment and physical campus than colleges and offer a wider range of advanced courses.

 Attending a community college, you’re taught directly by your highly qualified and experienced professors, many who are currently working in their fields.
 Classroom size is never larger than twenty-five to thirty students.
 This means you’ll be able to build a greater rapport with your professors.
 At many four-year universities, you would be lucky if the professor knows you exist.
-In fact, sometimes you would be quite fortunate to see a full professor within your first two years, since TA’s do most of the teaching of intro level classes.
-You wouldn’t pay thousands of dollars each semester to be taught by another student, would you?
+In fact, sometimes you would be quite fortunate to see a full professor within your first two years, since Teaching Assistants do most of the teaching of intro level classes.
+You wouldn’t want to pay thousands of dollars each semester to be taught by another student, would you?

-A recent study published in the Journal of College Student Development found that, in regard to the impact it has on their freshmen students, more and more four-year universities are actually trying to imitate the interpersonal environments found at community colleges, because they lead to a higher percentage of graduation and academic success.
+A recent study published in the Journal of College Student Development found that in regard to the impact it has on their freshmen students, more and more four-year universities are actually trying to imitate the interpersonal environments found at community colleges, because they lead to a higher percentage of graduation and academic success.
 Community colleges must be doing something right if four-year colleges, which ask you for thousands of dollars a year, need guidance for how to structure their classroom environments.

 Is community college just as good as a university?

-Community college used to have a reputation of being less academically serious than traditional four-year universities. … The choice of community college vs. university really depends on your overall plan for higher education.
+Community college used to have a reputation of being less academically serious than traditional four-year universities.
+The choice of community college vs. university really depends on your overall plan for higher education.
 There are many benefits to beginning your college career at a community college.
 Most students attending community college do so for only two years before transferring to a four-year university.
 In the end, when they get their degree, it’s not going to say “spent only two years at Harvard,” it will say they graduated from Harvard (or whatever it says on degrees).
 If you are the slightest bit concerned or embarrassed to admit your community-college history to future employers or friends, don’t be.
 There won’t be a trace of it on your public record.